 However, Medicare doesn’t classify wigs as medically necessary prosthetics, even when they’re prescribed by your doctor and described as “cranial prosthetics.”

-To find out whether your Medicare Advantage plan covers the cost of one or more wigs, you can check your plan documents or talk with your plan administrator or benefits coordinator.
+To find out whether your plan covers the cost of one or more wigs, you can check your plan documents or talk with your plan administrator or benefits coordinator.

-If you’re thinking about signing up for a Medicare Advantage plan, you may want to confirm that your new plan provides coverage for wigs if this benefit is important to you.
+If you’re considering signing up for a Part C plan, you may want to confirm that your new plan covers wigs.

 Because wigs are not approved by Medicare, a Medigap plan can’t help you pay for them.

 Cancer treatment can be costly, even when you have Medicare.
-The good news is that a number of national charitable organizations can help you find free or low cost wigs.
+A number of national charitable organizations can help you find free or low cost wigs.

 Here are a few resources you can contact: